Skip to main content

 Details of the implementation

-Patch parts are the same as the regular parts, but contain only updated columns and several system columns:
+Patch parts are the same as the regular parts, but contain only the updated columns, the columns of the sorting key of the table and the following system columns:

 • _part - the name of the original part